XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 {::boilerplate bcp14-tagged}

 # ASPA Strengths and Disclaimers
-ASPA records can be registered by an AS to include all the provider ASes of the AS.
-For the two ASes with mutual transit relationship, the two ASes will put each other AS into its own ASPA record (i.e., considering the other AS as its provider).
+ASPA records can be registered by an AS to authorize all its provider ASes.
+For the two ASes with mutual transit relationship, the two ASes will put each other AS into its own ASPA record (i.e., each AS considers the other AS as its provider).

 ## Protecting Against Route Leak
 In full ASPA deployment (within a given region of interest), all "route leaks" (valley-free violations [RFC7908]) are detectable.
 Route leaks involve one of the following four valley-free violations: